 I’ve literally never met someone so perfect for me.
 My boyfriend is the poster-child of everything I’ve ever wanted in a man (and much more).
 Ivy-league educated, hard-working, southern-raised with the utmost respect and manners towards others (everything is ‘yes ma’am’ ‘yes sir’), great cook, cares about the planet (he was an environmental engineering major at Stanford), and not to mention the most thoughtful boyfriend, ever.

 Just as an example, I had a really old iphone that would always die while we were out, so he surprised me with a nude clutch that had a built-in charger on the inside of it.
 The fact that he pays attention to little details like that shows me how much he really wants to make me happy.

-One of my last and final reasons (I’m including on this post) as to why I love him: he gives me peace of mind.
+My last example of one of the many reasons I love him: he gives me peace of mind.
 In the past two years that we’ve been dating, I’ve never once caught him up on anything…. you read that right.
 And I know how sad that is to even give praise to, because loyalty is supposed to be a given in all relationships, but in this current generation I’m finding that loyalty is really rare.

 I point this out because ladies- there is a man out there that’s perfect for you, meets all your standards AND is loyal.
 Even to my surprise- good guys still do exist.
 Guys who really cherish you will act right from the jump and never do anything to jeopardize what they have.

 To conclude this post, the reason why I took the time to write about all of this is because I feel that self-love is so important in order to really flourish in a relationship.
 I’m so in love with the person I am when I’m with him.
 I laugh more, I’m more social, I’m more giving, I’m more ambitious, more loving.
 The right person will bring out the best version of yourself and that’s exactly what he’s done for me.